christinaasquith/Thecharlottebridge/README.md

 # thecharlottebridge
-home page for The Charlotte Bridge, an independent, online news source for the citizens of Charlotte, Vermont
+Home page for The Charlotte Bridge, an independent, online news source for the citizens of Charlotte, Vermont

+Find it at thecharlottebridge.org